microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 2. Back in VS Code hit the **F1** key to open the command pallet
 3. Type **Git: Clone** and hit enter
-4. Paste the Repository URL for your Azure DevOps Repo
+4. Paste the Repository URL for your Azure DevOps Repo > Press Enter on your keyboard
 5. Navigate to your **C:\\** drive
 6. Click **Select Repository Location**
    1. You may be asked to provide your Microsoft account